By Jessy Smulski (Tech Writer)

 4. Thoughts/Emotions: As you map interactions across the workﬂow, assign customer emotions to each touchpoint.
 Validate assumptions by asking for customer feedback, assessing helpdesk department logs, reviewing live chat transcripts, and more.

-5. Opportunities: With a deeper understanding of who your customer is, how they arrived at help desk and what their pain points are, you can:
+5. Opportunities: With a deeper understanding of who your customer is, how they arrived at your help desk and what their pain points are, you can:

 • Identify if certain interactions cause frustration

 • Support customers with greater context surrounding their problems

 Keep in mind, your analysis and mapping of the customer support journey is an ongoing process that should be done periodically throughout the year.
 Download and keep this handy infographic for reference as you develop your own strategy for mapping the customer support journey and delivering an exceptional experience.

 It’s also worth noting that, even if your help desk team has a Ph.D. in consumer psychology — the customer experience they deliver will be severely limited without an advanced help desk software system.

 A sophisticated helpdesk software system automates and streamlines how agents receive, process, assign and resolve customer issues.
 In addition to reducing your response and resolution times, the right platform will also: